ErikDono/WorkerProfileGenerator/README.md

 # Read_Me_Generator

-      This is a Read Me generator that runs in terminal, and allows you to create a great looking md file with low effort!
+      This is a profile creator page for employers, that allows a manager to originize his personel files into one page!

 ## Table of Contents:
 * [Node-JS and My Thought Process](#Node-JS-and-My-Thought-Process)